Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: Thermodynamic Properties

 We draw attention to the generic property of the TLAFM that the peak in $\chi_s(T)$ occurs at the anomalously low temperature $T \approx 0.4 J$; this direct consequence of frustration can be contrasted with the behavior of the unfrustrated SLAFM, adapted from Ref.~\cite{Makivic_PRB__1991_43} and also shown in the inset of Fig.~\ref{1}(d), where the peak appears at $T \approx J$.
 HTSE is by nature an approach from high temperatures, which reaches its limits at the unusually low temperatures of the $\chi_s$ peak in the TLAFM, and its use requires careful choice of representative Pad\'e approximants.
 Thus this degree of consistency offers a benchmark both for the capabilities of HTSE and for the degree to which Ba$_8$CoNb$_6$O$_{24}$ offers an ideal 2D $S = 1/2$ Heisenberg TFAFM.

 Further valuable thermodynamic information is provided by the specific heat, $C_v(T)$, shown in Fig.~\ref{1}(e).
 The absence of any sharp peak or cusp in $C_v$ suggests that magnetic ordering is absent to the lowest temperature (80 mK) we can access in this measurement.
 Because $C_v$ falls rapidly from 20 K to 7.5 K, following an exact $T^3$ behavior, we use this to subtract the presumed phonon contribution and isolate the magnetic specific heat, $C_m(T)$.
-This procedure can be followed with a high degree of confidence because the characteristic energy scales of the phonons are manifestly very high compared to the magnon contributions in this system, which peak at 1 K. However, we caution that even very small residual uncertainties may be important in the entropy analysis below, and contribute to the error bars we display. $C_m(T)$, shown in the inset of Fig.~\ref{1}(e), confirms the absence of ordering features, is dominated by a broad peak at $T \approx 1.0$ K, and below 0.3 K falls rapidly towards $C_m = 0$ with no evidence for an actived form (i.e.~for a spin gap).
+This procedure can be followed with a high degree of confidence because the characteristic energy scales of the phonons are manifestly very high compared to the magnon contributions in this system, which peak at 1 K. However, we caution that even very small residual uncertainties may be important in the entropy analysis below, and contribute to the error bars we display. $C_m(T)$, shown in the inset of Fig.~\ref{1}(e), confirms the absence of ordering features, is dominated by a broad peak at $T \approx 1.0$ K, and below 0.3 K falls rapidly towards $C_m = 0$.
+While its shape over the available data range shows no evidence for an activated form, a detailed inspection at the lowest temperatures sets an upper limit of approximately 0.05 K on any possible spin gap.
 Once again we compare our data with the HTSE result \cite{Singh_PRL_1993_71} for the Heisenberg TLAFM with $J = 1.66$ K, finding near-perfect quantitative agreement over the available range of the HTSE data (0.3 K $\le T \le$ 2.5 K).
 As for the susceptibility, the peak in $C_m(T)$ lies at a value anomalously low compared with the energy scale of the SLAFM, as deduced from QMC \cite{Makivic_PRB__1991_43} and HTSE methods \cite{Wang_PRB_1991_44,Bernu_PRB__2001_63}; again this result reflects directly the effects of frustration in suppressing the overall energy scale of the magnetic excitations \cite{Singh_PRB__2006_74}.

+The magnetic entropy, $S_m(T) = \int C_m/T \, dT$, which we calculate from our $C_m(T)$ data by integrating above 0.08 K, is shown in Fig.~\ref{1}(f).
+At 7.5 K, we estimate that $S_m(T)$ saturates $90 \pm 10$\% of its total value, $S_m(\infty) = R \ln 2$ for a spin-1/2 system.
+If the system were to order at the lowest temperatures ($T < 0.08$ K), one might expect some of the entropy to remain unaccounted for.
+However, because of the errors accumulated in the integration, including those from the phonon subtraction, we cannot draw any meaningful conclusions about possible missing entropy from this result, other than that it is small.
+If, on the other hand, the ground state were to have a spin gap, again our entropy results are consistent with a value below 0.05 K [Fig.~\ref{1}(f)].